felipelobatodasilva/AWS-Postgres-Pentaho-S3/README.md

 # Postgres

-In this tutorial, I will show how to create a sample database downloaded on the web known as database sample (SportsDB) for Postgres.
+In this tutorial, I will show how to create a sample database downloaded on the web known as SportsDB for Postgres.

 This sample can be downloaded in the following link: